 - Avoid rearranging furniture unnecessarily.
 Many dogs with sundowners experience memory problems, so don’t make things any tougher on your pooch than you have to.
 Try to leave the furniture (and other obstacles in the house) in the same places they always have been.
 Unless, that is, your home is particularly crowded or cluttered.
 In such cases, it may make sense to remove some items to free up a bit of space and make it easier for him to get around.

 - Continue to stimulate his mind.
 Try to keep those neurons in your dog’s brain firing by continuing to provide him with toys (puzzle toys or treat-dispensing toys for added engagement), letting him explore new areas (obviously, with supervision), and working on his commands and tricks.
-You can even try to teach him new commands, just be aware that he may not pick them up very quickly (if at all).
+You can even try to introduce your dog to nosework games, which may also provide great stimulation.

 - Go on more frequent walks.
 Walking more often will not only provide your pup with exercise.
 It’ll also keep his brain busy as he smells all of the interesting things outside and help empty him out regularly, thereby reducing the chance of accidents.
 Just be careful not to overdo it: Several short walks are probably better than a few long walks.